 Purchasing Cookware is a big investment and there are some things that you will want to keep in mind.
 This Infographic outlines 10 of the best.
-Did you know for example that some metals react with food.
+Did you know that some metals react with food.
 This results in metal being released into your food.
-That is the last thing you want.

 In the Infographic above you can see the comparison between Raw Cast Iron and Enamelled Cast Iron.
 Either are great choices.
 You might like to use a combination of both.

 This infographic from Kitchen Professor outlines 10 exceptional reasons that you should make the change to cast iron including the fact that it retains heat superbly, it uses less oil and you can even serve your meal from your skillet to table.
 You can also make bread in it.

 Now, back to your Enamel Pots.
 We hunted high and low for the best homemade solutions and the consensus seemed resoundingly in favor of Magic Erasers and Baking Soda.
 Yes, you heard right!

 Wash your Dutch Oven or Enamel Cookpot as normal with a sponge and dish soap.
 You only want the burnt on bits of food and stubborn stains to clean.

 Make sure you soak the Eraser in water first before you start scrubbing.
 Your solution should be equal proportions of water and baking soda.
 Apply with a ball of scrunched up Paper Towel.
 You won’t believe how well this works and there’s no hard scrubbing.
 As you can see by the Photo above from Country Cleaver it really works!